President and 2020 Conference Co-Chair

 Anthony L. DeLuca, Ph.D. has been a member of the Northeast Regional Honors Council since 2012 when he began serving at SUNY College at Old Westbury, in Old Westbury, New York, as Director of its Honors College.
 He has more than 30 years of experience in higher education—15 years as a professor of English and 15 years successively as an academic director, as an assistant dean and as a dean of Academic Affairs.
 He has taught primarily at senior colleges and universities and served as an administrator at junior and senior colleges.
 He returned to a director’s position at SUNY Old Westbury out of a desire to help students excel academically and to create an educational environment that meets the needs of the world they will enter after college.
 He regards himself as strong proponent of a Liberal Arts education, but also has great respect for the latest developments in Civil Studies.
 To that end, he has begun the Social Media Project and the Social Entrepreneurial Incubator at SUNY Old Westbury’s Honors College.
 Through these two projects, students gain real world experience immediately without waiting for an internship in their sophomore or junior year.
 They educate themselves about a problem that needs to be addressed on campus, in their local community, in New York State and in the U.S. Then they educate others, contacting local government, philanthropic, and business professionals to raise seed money where needed.
 Most importantly, students use their education, skills and good will to help others and make the world a better place for all by disseminating important information in effective ways and by starting businesses that contribute to the good of society.

-Anthony believes that as President of the NRHC, he can help guide the future development and growth of what he regards as a wonderful organization that changes the lives of students every year at conferences and via the daily academic and social interactions that the NRHC provides for honors students, faculty and staff.
+Anthony believes that as Past President of the NRHC, he can help guide the future development and growth of what he regards as a wonderful organization that changes the lives of students every year at conferences and via the daily academic and social interactions that the NRHC provides for honors students, faculty and staff.
+He can be reached at firstname.lastname@example.org.

 Dr. Michael Tasto, Southern New Hampshire University